Skip to main content

 (2) Comply with all federal and state laws and regulations governing the prescribing of the medication;

-(3) Complete at least eight hours of "Category 1" continuing medical education relating to substance abuse and addiction every two years.
-Courses completed in compliance with this requirement shall be accepted toward meeting the continuing medical education requirement for biennial renewal of the physician assistant's license; and
+(3) Complete at least eight hours of "Category 1" continuing medical education relating to substance use disorder and addiction every two years.
+Courses completed in compliance with this requirement shall be accepted toward meeting the continuing medical education requirement for biennial renewal of the physician assistant's license;

-(C) The physician assistant who provides OBOT shall establish and document a treatment plan that includes all of the following:
+(B) The physician assistant who provides OBOT shall establish a treatment plan that includes the following:

-(1) The physician assistant's rationale for selection of the specific drug to be used in the medication-assisted treatment;
+(1) The physician assistant's rationale for selection of the specific drug to be used in the treatment based upon discussion of all MOUDs and non-medication options with the patient;

 (2) Patient education;

-(5) A signed treatment agreement that outlines the responsibilities of the patient and the physician assistant; and
+(4) A signed treatment agreement that outlines the responsibilities of the patient and the physician assistant, and documents the patient's consent for treatment;

 (a) Cognitive behavioral treatment;